Los Angeles is in sunny Southern California, with an incredible diversity of attractions.

 The Fairfax District is west of downtown.
 It has one of LA's most popular open-air malls at The Grove, adjacent to the LA Farmers Market.
 Prepare to be moved by the poignant exhibits at the nearby LA Museum of the Holocaust.

 Directly south of the Fairfax District is the Miracle Mile, aptly named because of its many museums.
-These include the LACMA, La Brea Tar Pits, Petersen Automative Museum, and Marciano Art Foundation.
+These include the LACMA, Petersen Automotive Museum, Marciano Art Foundation, and La Brea Tar Pits.

 South LA has a range of wonderful attractions at Exposition Park.
 It's best known as the location of the LA Memorial Coliseum that hosted the 1932 and 1984 Summer Olympics (and will host the 2024 Olympics).
 This huge park also includes the Natural History Museum, the California African American Museum, and FREE California Science Center.